All Episodes

 You can say that he's escalating it.

-On the other hand, he may actually be making moves to uh step away uh and de-escalate because he he he may well realize by now that there's no evidence of collusion, obstruction of justice is legally absurd, and yet he's filed some cases and he can't handle the paperwork.
+On the other hand, he may actually be making moves to step away and de-escalate because he may well realize by now that there's no evidence of collusion.

 So he's increasingly relying on DOJ and U.S. attorneys to handle the paperwork.

-And uh and lo and behold, they did.
+And lo and behold, they did.

-Uh it's hard to prosecute a case.
+It's hard to prosecute a case.

-So it looks to me like he is now looking to other lawyers outside his office to handle uh these cases going forward.
+So it looks to me like he is now looking to other lawyers outside his office to handle these cases going forward.

-I mean, Greg, uh are we at a point here where there's going to be a breaking point and the American people or somewhere in the justice system, they say enough is enough, or is is this now uh the norm, you think?
+I mean, Greg, are we at a point here where there's going to be a breaking point and the American people or somewhere in the justice system, they say enough is enough?

 I think we've already reached the breaking point.

-If you look at uh at some of the polling data, uh it indicates uh that the numbers in support of Mueller are going down, the numbers against him are going up.
+If you look at some of the polling data, it indicates that the numbers in support of Mueller are going down.

 And it surely is.

-I mean, you're gonna have a bill of 40, 50 million dollars racked up uh by Mueller, and and what is essentially a fabricated case trying to frame Donald Trump for crimes he didn't commit.
+You know, before this thing is all said and done, I mean, you're going to have a bill of $40, $50 million racked up by Mueller and what is essentially a fabricated case trying to frame Donald Trump for crimes he didn't commit.

-And you look at all the indictments so far, none of them have anything to do with Trump or Trump Russia collusion.
+None of them have anything to do with Trump or Trump-Russia collusion.

 None of them.